ouseful-backup/reconciliation_service_skeleton/README.md

 - Jupyter notebook
 - reconciler

-The demo notebook is not currently installed in the Jupyter notebook container - you'll have to upload it yourself or create a new one.
-The one in the repo shows how to connect (ports inside the docker-compose network are the internal ports, not port mapped ports).
+A demo notebook can be found in the running notebook server `work` directory.
+It shows how to connect (ports inside the docker-compose network are the internal ports, not port mapped ports).

 The Jupyter notebook can see the reconcile service but OpenRefine appears not to when I try to add it as a reconciliation service.